parrenin/IceChrono/README.md

 - `parameters-AllDrillings.py`                              : defines drilling parameters that are the same for all drillings (there are overidded by drilling specific parameters).
 - `parameters-CovariancePrior-AllDrillings-init.py`         : defines the covariance matrices of the background
 - `parameters-CovarianceObservations-AllDrillings.py`       : defines the covariance of the observations that are the same for all drillings  (there are overidded by drilling specific parameters).
-- `parameters-CovarianceObservations-AllDrillingCouples.py` : defines the covariance for the observations that are the same for all drilling couples  (there are overidded by drilling couple specific parameters).
+- `parameters-CovarianceObservations-AllDrillingPairs.py` : defines the covariance for the observations that are the same for all drilling pairs  (there are overidded by drilling pair specific parameters).

 Then you have one directory per drilling, which contains:
 - `parameters.py`                           : all the drilling specific parameters